 Added to the building in 1985, the Gerken Organ Studio is one of the unique gems of the Music Hall.
 Organ students take lessons, practice, have studio class and perform on the beautiful 21-stop tracker instrument in the studio.
 One Thursday Recital per semester is held in the Organ Studio and is reserved for organ students.
 Students also give recitals in the Gertken Studio.

 The Electronic Music Lab is a full MIDI computer studio.
 The lab provides students with a space to work on electronic compositions and record.
 Access to the lab requires a key from the department office and is granted with approval from composition professors Dr. Brian Campbell or Dr. Greg Walker.

 While the main percussion studios for the colleges are located in the Benedicta Arts Center, there are also spaces available in the Music Hall for students to store and practice their own personal percussion instruments.
-Interested students should talk to Deb Guertin for keys and access to the studios.
+Interested students should talk to the department coordinator for keys and access to the studios.

 The classrooms in the Music Hall are used for Comprehensive Musicianship and Musicianship Skills classes, as well as a variety of other courses and purposes.
 Rooms have grand pianos and are occasionally used for rehearsals.
 One classroom also contains a piano lab with 17 electronic keyboards used for Musicianship Skills and Class Piano.